 - Start the ExpressCluster Builder by using a browser. http:// Management address for the WebManager group: port number (default value 29003)/ - 2.
-Start the Builder by selecting Config Mode from View menu of the WebManager. - 3.
-Modify the configuration data after the current cluster configuration data is displayed. - 4.
-Upload the modified configuration data from Apply the Configuration File on File menu.
+Start the Builder by clicking Config Mode from View menu of the WebManager or select the Config Mode icon from the drop down menu of the tool bar. - 3.
+Modify the configuration data after the current cluster configuration data is displayed - 4.
+Upload the modified configuration data from Apply the Configuration File on File menu or click the icon on the tool bar.
 Depending on the modified data, it may become necessary to suspend or stop the cluster and/or to restart by shutting down the cluster.
 In such a case, uploading is cancelled once and the required operation is displayed.
 Follow the displayed message and do as instructed to perform upload again.